 Mark Kausch is a graduate of St. Olaf College and the Peabody Institute of The Johns Hopkins University.
-Mark teaches viola da gamba, beginning cello, and double bass from his home in Minneapolis, MN and at Hamline, Augsburg, and Bethel Universities.
+Mark teaches viola da gamba, cello and double bass from his home in Minneapolis, MN and at Hamline, Augsburg, and Bethel Universities.
 His previous work at the College of Saint Benedict-Saint John’s University included serving as founding director for the CSB-SJU Consort of Viols.

-Mark divides his professional time between teaching and performing and work as a public broadcasting content strategist.
-His efforts for Public Radio International (“PRI”) included the station launch of programs including Schickele Mix, From the Top, and American Public Media’s classical music service known as “Classical 24.”
-He currently serves as an advisor to the weekly environmental radio program and podcast Living on Earth and the weekly music program Sound Opinions.
+Mark divides his professional time between teaching and performing and also work as a public media content strategist.
+His efforts for Public Radio International (“PRI”) included the launch of programs including Schickele Mix, From the Top, and American Public Media’s classical music service known as Classical 24.
+He serves as a strategic advisor to the weekly environmental radio program and podcast Living on Earth and the weekly music program Sound Opinions.